ungdev/etuutt-api/README.md

 Here is a list of commands to manipulate the database, entities and `php-cs-fixer`.

-- To create the empty database.
+- To create an empty database.
    ```sh
    php bin/console doctrine:database:create
    ```